1

 -

-Botanical Name: Thuja occidentalis 'Wintergreen' -
+Botanical Name: Wintergreen' American Arborvitae Thuja occidentalis 'Wintergreen' -

-Common Name: Wintergreen American Arborvitae -
+Common Name: Wintergreen' American Arborvitae -

 Hardiness Zones: 3-7 -

-Foliage Type: Evergreen -
+Foliage Type: Evergreen, Dense foliage -

-Bloom Time: Non-flowering -
+Bloom Time: Not applicable (coniferous) -

-Growth Rate: Moderate -
+Growth Rate: Slow to moderate -

 Light Requirements: Full sun to partial shade -